On doubly twisted product immersions: Preliminaries

 Moreover, the mean curvature vector $H$ of the submanifold $N$ is defined by

 where $(e_{1},\cdots ,e_{n})$ is a local orthonormal frame of the tangent bundle $TN$ of $N$.
 The squared mean curvature is given by $ \left\Vert H\right\Vert ^{2}=\left\langle H,H\right\rangle. $

 A submanifold $N$ is said to be \textit{minimal} in $M$ if the mean curvature vector of $N$ in $M$ vanishes identically.
-A submanifold $N$ in a Riemannian manifold $M$ is called \textit{totally geodesic} if its second fundamental form vanishes identically.
-It is said to be \textit{totally umbilical} at $p\in N$ if there is a real number $\lambda $ such that $h(X,Y)=\lambda g_{M}(X,Y)H$ for any $X,Y\in T_{p}N$.
+A submanifold $N$ in a Riemannian manifold $M$ is called \textit{totally geodesic} if its second fundamental form $h$ vanishes identically.
+It is said to be \textit{totally umbilical} if its second fundamental form $h$ satisfies $ h = g_{M}\otimes H. $